Southeast Zone comprises those lands that are located within the following areas:

 Central Zone comprises those lands that are located within the following areas:

 Phil Hamar is the proud owner and operator of Lazy H Ranch, a family-owned cattle ranch established in 1929.
 As a fourth-generation rancher, Phil carries forward a legacy of nearly a century, blending traditional ranching practices with modern innovations.
-Under his stewardship, Lazy H Ranch specializes in developing tame, bucket-trained heifers ready for breeding success through their Custom Background Feeding Program.
+Under his stewardship, Lazy H Ranch specializes in developing tame, high performance heifers ready for breeding success through their Custom Background Feeding Program.

 Phil’s deep-rooted passion for agriculture and commitment to excellence have made the ranch a cornerstone of the local community.
 His dedication ensures that Lazy H Ranch continues to uphold its longstanding values while contributing to the future of sustainable ranching.